 Racers are habitat generalists and can be found in nearly any habitat in the Southeast.
 However, they are most abundant in edge habitats such as forest edges, old fields, and wetland edges.
 They are also often found in moderately disturbed or agricultural habitats.

 Habits: Black racers are only active during the daytime and are most active in warm weather.
 At night and during cool weather they take refuge in burrows or under cover such as boards or tin.
 Racers hunt by sight and are often observed actively foraging during the day.
 They are not active at night.
 They eat a wide variety of prey including insects, lizards, snakes, birds, rodents, and amphibians.
 In turn, they are preyed upon by a variety of predatory birds, mammals and snakes such as kingsnakes and larger racers.
 When captured, prey are not constricted and are consumed alive.
 Racers are faster than most other snakes, very agile, and generally flee when approached, often climbing into small trees or shrubs.
 If cornered, however, they do not hesitate to bite.
 Although primarily terrestrial, they climb well and are occasionally observed sleeping in vegetation at night.
 Racers mate in the spring, and females lay up to 36 eggs in early summer.
 Eggs hatch in late summer or early fall.

-Conservation Status: Racers are common in our region and are not protected.
+Conservation Status: Racers are common in our region and

 Plummer, M. V., and J. D. Congdon.
 1994.
 Radiotelemetric study of activity and movements of racers (Coluber constrictor) associated with a Carolina bay in South Carolina.
 Copeia 20-26.